Family Fancy Dress Show

 Exeter’s premiere professional pantomime

-The most magical of all pantomimes will be lavishly presented, with all the fun our pantos are now famous for!
+The sweetest dream of all pantomimes will be lavishly presented, with all the fun our pantos are now famous for!
 The festive tale is told with merriment and melody- plus a big dollop of slapstick fun and silly sing-alongs!

 Look what the media say about our shows...